AdvisorySG/GhostDevEnv/README.md

 # GhostDevEnv
 An easier way to setup a development environment for Ghost Themes using VSCode Devcontainers and Docker

-It will also automatically clone the Ghost-Advisory-Theme into the content/theme folder
+It will also automatically clone the Ghost-Advisory-Theme into the content/theme folder and build it as per "Speedy Development"

+A script ~/refresh.sh is provided to restart the Ghost and `npm run dev` instances to update the theme

 <br/><br/>
 # **Prerequisites**